scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

         case 3 => value_0
       }
     }

-This version is basically the same one as Version 4, but it does handle retries in accordance with current Scala specification.
+This version is basically the same as Version 4, but it handles retries in accordance with current Scala specification.
-Unfortunately this comes with a slight performance slowdown, see the evaluation section for more information.
+Unfortunately, this comes with a slight performance slowdown.
+See the evaluation section for more information.

 ### Version 6 - No synchronization on `this` and concurrent initialization of fields ###

-Note that the current lazy val initialization implementation is robust against the following scenario in which the initialization block starts an asynchronous computation that attempts to indefinitely grab the monitor of the current object.
+Note that the current lazy val initialization implementation is robust against the following scenario, in which the initialization block starts an asynchronous computation attempting to indefinitely grab the monitor of the current object.

     class A { self =>
       lazy val x: Int = {